 Revenge Before Reason: In Born Again his underlings kept calling him out on it- this was a mistake, but they were right and his revenge scheme blows his plans to move into legitimate business out of the water as they result in him being publicly exposed as a crime lord.
 In Civil War he has Spidermans' Aunt May shot, to goad Spidey into a fight so he could show all the goons in prison he was still in charge- Spiderman beats the hell out of him, and warns the crowd if he or anyone tries something that again he'll come back and kill them.

 Revenge by Proxy: The Aunt May example, but he's went after Matt by attacking Foggy Nelson before, and through his girlfriends and other associates.

-Badass Normal: He is at the absolute peak of human physicality and possesses astonishing skill with weapons but has no real powers, until part of his skeleton was laced with adamantium.
+Badass Normal—>Empowered Badass Normal: He is at the absolute peak of human physicality and possesses astonishing skill with weapons but had no real powers, until part of his skeleton was laced with adamantium.